ElementsProject/lightning/doc/lightning-setchannel.7.md

 to any routed payment volume in satoshi.
 For example, if ppm is 1,000 and 1,000,000 satoshi is being routed through the channel, an proportional fee of 1,000 satoshi is added, resulting in a 0.1% fee.

+*htlcmin* is an optional value that limits how small an HTLC we will
+send: if omitted, it is unchanged (the default is no lower limit).
+It can be a whole number, or a whole number ending in *msat* or *sat*, or a number with three decimal places ending in *sat*, or a number with 1 to 11 decimal places ending in *btc*.
+The peer also enforces a minimum for the channel: setting it below will be ignored.

 *htlcmax* is an optional value that limits how large an HTLC we will
 send: if omitted, it is unchanged (the default is no effective